 You also can’t use Amazon to drive traffic to your other selling channels.
 Everything you put up on Amazon and every interaction with your customers there has to be designed to make more sales on Amazon itself.

 Finally, Amazon gains some control over your pricing on other platforms.
-The General Pricing rule states that you can never sell anything online at a lower price than you’re selling it on Amazon.
-So if you ever offer a sale on your own website, you have to offer it on Amazon as well.
+Section S-4 of the Amazon Services Business Solutions Agreement (previously known as the General Pricing rule) states that you can never sell anything online at a lower price than you offer on Amazon.
+So if you ever raise your price on Amazon, you have to raise it on your own site as well.

 Keep these fees and expenses in mind when deciding what to sell on Amazon.
 You can only sell items with healthy margins; anything with a narrow margin in a brick-and-mortar store will sell at a loss after shipping, handling, and Amazon fees.